BafanaMadume/Python-week1-week4/Week2.md

 open this file in the read mode and if we print f at this point, we get a file object. there are a couple of ways to get the actual text inside the file.
 And the first is readline, so f.readline.
 This reads the lines of the file one at a time.there are a couple of ways to get the actual text inside the file.
 And the first is readline, so f.readline.
 This reads the lines of the file one at a time.

+## Appending Files
+ We are going to do something similar to this but instead of an R, use a W for write.
+We are also going to call this output.txt,

 ---